StenlyTU/LFCS-official/stuff/EssentialCommands.md

   * `sed -n 's/source/target/p'` - In any row of file, it will change first occurrence of source to target.
 Print only changed rows

-  * `sed -n '/source/p' file`  - It will print only rows that contain source.
-It is equal to grep source file

-  * `sed -n 2,4p file` - It prints rows from 2 to 4

   * `sed '/source/d' file` - Delete rows with source

   * `sed -n 12d file` - Delete row 12